oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/docs/rac-container/racslimimage/README.md

 Follow the below instructions to setup Oracle RAC on Podman using Slim Image for using user-defined response files.

-**Note**: Before creating the containers, you need to make sure you have edited teh file `/scratch/common_scripts/podman/rac/envfile_racnodep1` and set the variables based on your enviornment.
+**Note**: Before creating the containers, you need to make sure you have edited the file `/scratch/common_scripts/podman/rac/envfile_racnodep1` and set the variables based on your enviornment.

 You can use the following example to create the first Oracle RAC container:
 ```bash